gioespinoza143/MIOS/README.md

 - FluidSynth
 - Carla

-- MIOS began as G!O's search for an efficient way to unite Audio, MIDI, and modular performance into a single instrument.
-Every architectural decision in this project is measured against one question: Does this help the musician create?
+- ## Current Status

+MIOS is currently in the architecture and design phase.

+The primary goal is to establish a strong and extensible system architecture before implementation begins.

+The philosophy, layer structure, and routing concepts documented here will guide future software and hardware development.

+MIOS began as G!O's search for a better workflow.
+It is evolving into an instrument platform designed around the belief that technology should disappear, leaving only the musician and the music.